syncfusion-content/xamarin-docs/Xamarin/SfListView/Scrolling.md

 {% endhighlight %}
 {% endtabs %}

-You can download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/ItemsourceScrolling-2031956697).
+You can download the entire source code of this demo [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/ItemsourceScrolling-2031956697).